ShashiThisara/ShashiThisara/README.md

 - 👋 Hi, I’m Shashini Thisara
+- 🎓 I'm an undergraduate from University of Colombo School of Computing
-- 👀 I’m interested in Coding, Traveling
+- 👀 I’m interested in Coding, Traveling and Eating 😋
 - 🌱 I’m currently learning HTML , CSS and Javascript

 <!---